How to Enable the Built-in Administrator Account on Windows 8

 Conclusion

-Once you have enabled your built-in administrator account, it is advisable to create a password for that account to prevent any unauthorized usage.
-You don’t have to use the administrator account as your main account.
-Having the built-in administrator account enabled in advance will help you regain control (and save) your system if it is one day, compromised.
+After enabling your built-in administrator account, it is advisable to create a password for that account to prevent unauthorized access.
+You don’t need to use the administrator account as your main account.
+Having the built-in administrator account enabled in advance will help you regain control of your system if it is ever compromised.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail